weidengeist/Willowbot/README.md

     * minimum count of raiders needed to trigger the associated message
 * `minSubLevel`
     * type: integer
-    * minimum subscription count needed to trigger the associated message
+    * minimum subscription count needed to trigger the associated message; can be used for chat commands as well as for subscription messages
+* `needsVIP`
+    * type: boolean
+    * restrict the command to be used by VIP users only
 * `os-command`
     * type: string
     * a system command that will be executed if the other conditions are met (level, cooldown, pattern, etc.)
 * `subLevel`
     * type: integer
-    * subscription count needed to trigger the associated message
+    * subscription count needed to trigger the associated message; can be used for chat commands as well as for subscription messages
 * `triggerType`
     * type: string
     * `raid`, `sub`, `subGiftAnon`, `subGiftContinued`, `subGiftMulti`, `subGiftSingle`, `subGiftSingleFollowup`, `subPrime`